Professional writing to add flair to any project

-Case study, Australian Crime Commission (ACC) 2009–10 Annual Report
+Case study, Australian Crime Commission 2009–10 Annual Report

-- Annual report writing—Writing and editing the award-winning ACC annual reports since 2009–10, as a contractor to the ACC.
-The aim was to produce engaging reports that tell a strong story about the agency, its partnerships and its value to law enforcement, national security and the Australian community.
-This involved working closely with the ACC to quickly develop the report structures, identify the preferred approaches and themes and case study highlights.
-It included conducting background research, reviewing raw content, interviewing subject experts, suggesting diagrams and layout options, writing and editing content, and incorporating minimal client feedback.
-Note, from 1 July 2016 the ACC and CrimTrac merged to become the Australian Criminal Intelligence Commission.
+- Annual reports – writing and editing award-winning annual reports including for the Digital Transformation Agency, Clean Energy Regulator, Commonwealth Director of Public Prosecutions, and Australian Criminal Intelligence Commission (formerly, Australian Crime Commission).
+The aim is to produce engaging reports that meet requirements while telling strong stories about the agencies, their partnerships and their value to the Australian community.
+This involves working with clients to agree on report structures, preferred approaches and case study highlights.
+It includes researching background details, reviewing available content, interviewing subject matter experts, suggesting diagrams and layout options, writing and editing content, and incorporating (usually minimal) client feedback.

 We understand that everyone’s needs, preferences and aspirations are different.
 That’s why we provide eligible people with a flexible, whole-of-life approach to the support needed to pursue their goals and aspirations and participate in daily life.

 An introduction to the National Disability Insurance Scheme (NDIS)

 - Consular assistance – writing the Consular State of Play reports from 2018 to 2021, presenting statistical information in clear, engaging, plain English and suggesting options for presenting data in meaningful and consistent ways.